← Back to home

 Privacy Notice

 This Privacy Notice explains how Clavis ("we", "us", "our") handles personal data in connection with Stasis.
-It is written to reflect the Personal Data Protection Act 2010 of Malaysia (as amended), including its seven Personal Data Protection Principles.
+It is written to reflect the Personal Data Protection Act 2010 of Malaysia as amended by the Personal Data Protection (Amendment) Act 2024, including its seven Personal Data Protection Principles and the breach-notification and data-portability provisions the amendment added.

 1. Who we are & how to contact us